kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/03-real-world-react/12-react-modal.md

 </Modal>
 ```

-* We provide `props` and then type our html elements.
-It's that simple
+* We provide `props` and then type our html elements
+* It's that simple

 ## Move `AddLink`
 `Link`